Understanding "Out-of-Band Verification" Clauses

 Read More

-Governor Signs Bill Increasing Minimum Compensation Rate
+Governor Signs Bill Increasing Minimum Compensation Rate |

+On 9/6/23, Governor Hochul signed a bill which will increase the minimum rate in New York workers’ compensation claims to one-fifth of the state average weekly wage. this goes into effect 7/1/26.
 Coming more quickly are other changes, Effective 1/1/24, the minimum rate will be increased from the current $150.00 per week to $275.00 per week.
 The minimum rate increases again on 1/1/25 to $325.00 per week.
 In any case where the claimant’s wages are less than the minimum rate, the claimant will receive his or her full wages.

 The legislation is especially beneficial to lower wage workers who will benefit from the higher minimum compensation rate.
 This will potentially increase workers’ compensation insurance premiums as well as costs for self-insured employers.
 By 1/1/25, the minimum compensation rate will be more than double the current $150.00 rate.
+Moving forward, the minimum compensation rate will be adjusted in each successive year after 7/1/26 to one-fifth of the state average weekly wage for the year in which it is reported. |

 Read More

-Topics: workers compensation, Claims
+workers compensation,

 These are the Top 10 most frequently cited OSHA violations in the workplace for 2022: